 You can seek help and feedback by contacting our policy coordinator.
 This person is responsible for leading the review of policy resolutions prior to submission.
 This includes direct access to Shadow Cabinet and members who have expressed interest in reviewing policy.
 Members are encouraged to take advantage of these resources and increases the likelihood that your policy will receive enough sponsors and pass at the convention.

 The submission period is now open.
-The draft deadline for policy submissions is TBD.
+The draft deadline for policy submissions is August 15th.
 This deadline allows time for the Policy coordinator to help you with your submissions and to gather support by the final deadline.
-Final resolutions must be received by Friday September 15th at 5 pm.
+Final resolutions must be received by Friday September 13th at 5 pm.
 It is advised that you start the development process early to ensure that you have enough time to make revisions and gather sponsors.

 Deadlines are mandated by our bylaws and constitution.
 They exist to ensure the party has enough time to process resolutions and the membership has sufficient notice prior to the convention.
 However, emergency resolutions can be submitted at the 2019 convention if the following requirements are met:

 - It is considered an emergency by the Chair or Party President;

 - It receives sponsors from 10 delegates at convention;

 - It receives the support of 75% of the convention plenary.

 Submission of your resolution on time, with sufficient sponsors, and with Party approval, will ensure that the resolution is on the agenda at the Convention.
 Although it likely that your resolution will be considered, this is not guaranteed due to time restraints, there is not a guarantee.